hunterparks/recipecollector.org/src/recipes/easy-roasted-cabbage-salad.md

 name: "Easy Roasted Cabbage Salad 🥗"
 author: hunter-parks
 date: 2025-03-08
-exerpt: "This simple to make dish comes together in 25 minutes and you will be enjoying a deliciously caramelized cabbage side dish in no time!
+excerpt: "This simple to make dish comes together in 25 minutes and you will be enjoying a deliciously caramelized cabbage side dish in no time!